sunny8080/Web-Dev-3.0/05-JavaScript/Js-Notes.md

-Promise // check status (fulfilled, rejected, pending) then() and catch() multiple promise in parallel resole and reject a promise promise chaining
+Promise // check status (fulfilled, rejected, pending) then() and catch() multiple promise in parallel resolve and reject a promise promise chaining

 Async - await